crutcher-ai/sglang/.devcontainer/README.md

     (`.devcontainer/storage/container_runs`).

 - `scripts/stop_observable_container.sh`
-  - Removes the `sglang-dev` container if it exists.
-Exits 0 if nothing was running.
-Supports `--help` for usage text.
+  - Removes the `sglang-dev` container if it exists and clears the manifest pointer file on the host.

 Both scripts assume Slice-Bench (or the user) runs them from the repository root so relative paths resolve correctly.